wildfly-extras/wildfly-camel-book/components/camel-activemq.md

 ```

 #### Transaction Manager
-The camel-active component requires a transaction manager of type `org.springframework.transaction.PlatformTransactionManager`.
+The camel-activemq component requires a transaction manager of type `org.springframework.transaction.PlatformTransactionManager`.
 Therefore, we begin by creating a bean extending `JtaTransactionManager`.
 Note that the bean is annotated with `@Named` to allow the bean to be registered within the Camel bean registry.
 Also note that the WildFly transaction manager and user transaction instances are injected using CDI.

 ```java
 @Named("transactionManager")